kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/09-general/docs/01-cluster-state-questions.md

         ```
         cluster1,default,frontend-stable-cka05-arch,396m
         ```
-    1. Finally pipe to `awk` again with field separator as comma (the default is space) to remove the CPU value and only output the first 3 fields as required by the question, yielding
+    1. Finally pipe to `sed` to remove the CPU value and only output the first 3 fields as required by the question.
+The `sed` expression matches comma, followed by one or more digits, followed by zero or more letters, followed by end of line using extended regex (`-E`) and replaces it with an empty string, thus deleting the matched text.
+This yields the required output:
         ```
         cluster1,default,frontend-stable-cka05-arch
         ```